 The Bible is full of passages that refer to this spiritual aspect.
 The title “Lord of Hosts” is “Adonai Tzava’ot” and it means “Lord of the armies.”
 The Lord is a warrior (Exo 15.3) and he teaches his people warfare (Judges 3.1-2) and “trains my hands for battle and my fingers for war” (Psa 144.1) and “he trains my hands for battle so that my arms can bend a bow of bronze” (Psa 18.34).

 In Num 4.3 it says that the Levites had to be thirty years old when they entered “the service, to do the work in the tent of meeting.”
 The word for “service” there is “tzava” and it means warfare.
 The Temple service was spiritual warfare.
-We know that this warfare is done by our testimony, our witness against constant reproaches, having conflict with heretical entities, watching for errors and heresies and rejecting the stubborn and incorrigible in the physical realm, but we also wrestle against spiritual wickedness from Satan, our adversary.
+We know that this warfare is done by our testimony as we keep the Torah, our witness against constant reproaches, having conflict with heretical entities, watching for errors and heresies and rejecting the stubborn and incorrigible in the physical realm, but we also wrestle against spiritual wickedness from Satan, our adversary.

 All biblical, physical warfare can be applied to spiritual warfare (2 Cor 10.3-4; Eph 6.10-20).
 The Laws of Warfare can be found in Deut 20.1-20 and Yeshua engaged in spiritual warfare when he was tempted on the mountain in Matt 4.1-11.
 There is a biblical concept called the “Moreshet Karav” which means the “heritage of war” and it is taught to Jewish children.
 This concept instructs others about the Lord’s battles and how to fight them (Judges 3.1-3; Isa 2.4; 2 Sam 22.35).